palikhov/west-marches/README.md

 Experience points (XP) will be awarded to all characters to track on their characters.
 Updates to the character's wiki are appreciated as it will help us for new sessions.

+## I have thoughts that I would prefer to share anonymously

+I totally get it.
+If you don't feel comfortable sharing opinions through issues, please submit it through [this anonymous online tool](http://freesuggestionbox.com/pub/hxezqqw).

+I will periodically go through them and address important and/or common themes as they come up.

 ## I want to help!

 I would love help!
 The more the players engage, the better the games will be!